 This popular potato salad (papas a la Huancaina) is as delicious as it is colorful (similar to the no mayo potato salad).
 Perfectly tender potatoes are combined with a creamy dressing made with spicy yellow pepper paste and queso fresco.
 It's served with hard-boiled eggs and black olives.

-If you think it's time you added a new and different potato salad to your repertoire, this is a fantastic and unique recipe.
+If you think it's time to add a new and different potato salad recipe to your repertoire, this is a fantastic and unique recipe.

-This is the famous Papas a la Huancaina, a typical dish from Peru which I loosely translated to Peruvian potato salad.
+This is the famous Papas a la Huancaina, a typical dish from Peru that I loosely translated to Peruvian potato salad.

 The sauce is super easy to make and can be mixed in the blender or with an immersion blender (one of my favorite inventions ever!), so other than searching for a few of the ingredients, it's a no-brainer.